We have taken enhanced health and safety measures for you, other guests, our animals, and our staff.

-- Guests may experience a bit of a wait before entering the Aquarium due to those capacity restrictions.
+- Guests may experience extended wait times before entering the Aquarium due to our reduced capacity.

-- Physical distancing is required and floor graphics will help everyone remain 6 feet apart.
+- Physical distancing is recommended and floor graphics will help everyone remain 6 feet apart.

-- Additional hand sanitizer stations will be found throughout the Aquarium including at the entry, exit, and restrooms.
+- Hand sanitizer stations will be found throughout the Aquarium including at the entry, exit, and restrooms.

 - The Aquarium maintains high standards of cleanliness and all high-touch surfaces like windows, railings, restrooms, and elevators will continuously be cleaned and disinfected.